hunt-genes/SMED8020/Day2/README.md

 # DAY 2 - Quality Control and Testing Association for Genome-Wide Association Studies

+# NEEDS TO BE UPDATED
+Link below.
+$plink.
+update wd when using workbench.

+Please fill the following form during the exercise today: https://nettskjema.no/a/284234

+Thank you!

 ### FOCUS and LEARNING GOALS
 > The aim for this session is to get familiar with the different data formats and
 > the quality control needed in preparation for running genetic analysis.